yuninxia/moe-routing-bench/docs/report.md

 Mixture-of-Experts (MoE) models enable scaling model capacity without proportional increases in computational cost by activating only a subset of parameters per input.
 However, the choice of routing algorithm—how tokens are assigned to experts—critically affects model quality, training stability, and inference efficiency.
 In this work, we present **MoE Routing Bench**, a comprehensive benchmark suite for evaluating routing strategies in small-scale MoE Transformers.
 We implement and compare five routing algorithms: top-1, top-k hard, soft top-k (softk), hash-based routing, and expert-choice routing.
 Through systematic experiments on TinyStories data, we analyze trade-offs among perplexity, throughput, token drop rate, load balance (CV), and gate entropy across varying capacity factors.
 Our results demonstrate that: (1) soft routing strategies (softk, expert-choice) achieve superior perplexity with moderate throughput costs; (2) capacity factor 1.05–1.25 eliminates token dropping with negligible overhead; (3) content-agnostic hash routing achieves perfect load balance but significantly worse model quality, confirming that learned routing is essential.
 We connect our findings to recent trends in parameter-efficient routed fine-tuning (PERFT) and discuss implications for MoE system design.

+**Contributions (this work)**:
+- A lightweight but complete **MoE Routing Bench**: 5 routers (top-1, topk-hard, softk, hash, expert-choice) with capacity/drop-rate/load balance metrics and scripts for unified sweeps, capacity microbench, and larger/subword validation.
+- **Systematic routing study**: unified frontier (E=8), capacity factor sweep, larger-scale (E=32) and subword validation, all with reproducible commands and summary CSVs.
+- **PERFT bridge**: a small-scale PERFT-R/E vs Shared frontier (500-step sweep) that mirrors the R > E > Shared trend in the PERFT paper, plus guidance for vLLM-style routed adapters.

 ## 1. Introduction

 ### 1.1 Motivation